mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 ---

-# End of a Chapter, Start of a Book
+# End of a Chapter, Beginning of a Book

 Thank you very much for your valuable time.
 I hope you have gotten *something* useful out of it.
 But more than that I hope that I have somewhat piqued your interest to know more.
 Check out what I'm working on next on the [Kanban]({% link kanban.md %}) page.